CuteDivinity/AccountingSummary/README.md

 # AccountingSummary
-Summarizes revenue from CSV export
+Summarizes revenue from CSV export.

+Customize your settings in global_vars.py